Dettifoss is one of Europe’s most powerful waterfalls. Selfoss is a smaller but more elegant waterfall located just upriver.

 I don’t think that the overlook is worth the short walk, unless it’s a calm day and there is not much water spray.

-The path to the lower viewpoint is worth it.
-Just note that it is a steep walk downhill (and later a steep walk uphill) but you get a relatively close view of Dettifoss.
+LOWER VIEWPOINT: The path to the lower viewpoint is worth it.
+You get relatively close to Dettifoss and this waterfall literally thunders with its power.
+Just note that it is a steep walk downhill (and later a steep walk uphill).

 To get to Selfoss, take the trail from the lower viewpoint back towards the parking lot.
-There will be a separate trail that follows the river, just follow the signs to Selfoss.
+Along the way, look for signs to Selfoss.
+There will be a separate trail that follows the river.
 It is about a 1 km walk on a rocky trail to get to Selfoss.

 This is the view of Dettifoss as you walk the trail to Selfoss.